tomicgnikola/URM-ROCKING/README.md

 Portable Windows executable – no installation needed.
 Download and extract the .7z archive and run `URM-ROCKING.exe`.

 ## License
 Freeware, closed-source.
 See the EULA for full terms.
-No redistribution, modification, or reverse-engineering.
-Provided as-is, no warranty.

 ## References
 1. N. Giordano, F. De Luca, A. Sextos, *Out-of-plane closed-form solution for the seismic assessment of unreinforced masonry schools in Nepal*, Engineering Structures 203 (2020) 109548. https://doi.org/10.1016/j.engstruct.2019.109548